Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Jax tries to stop Max by fighting him in Cyberspace to destory his Cyber.Beast

+Jax tries stops Max from becoming a Cybervator by realeasing him

+The commentaors say they did the right thing

-Jax tries stops Max from becoming a Cybervator by realeasing him Jax says that he refuses to contribute to him getting his self killed.
+Jax says that he refuses to contribute to him getting his self killed.
 Jax tells Leona to release Max.
-She does this may using her fathers credentials
+She does this maybe by using her fathers credentials

 ### 4. Meeting The Mentor
 Episodes:

 Max joins Airiona and Xenos' team

+Xenos' team is called irrsponsible for doing it as he could get killed out there and hope to never see him out there again

 ## Act 2
 ### 5. Crossing The Threshold
 Episodes: